isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 <b>Football Skills Assessment</b><br>
 Applicants may undergo a netball skill assessment which includes evaluation on Ball handling skills, Game awareness and Teamwork.

+***Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.***

 Please click the link below for more information on Direct School Admission to Yishun Secondary.